Basics of protecting honour, dignity, and business reputation

 It should be noted that legal proceedings may not always bring a positive result, as many factors need to be taken into account.

-When filing a lawsuit to protect honor, dignity, and business reputation (defamation disputes), it is necessary to take into account the following mandatory conditions that must be proven in order to satisfy the requirements for refuting inaccurate information.
+When filing a lawsuit to protect honour, dignity, and business reputation (defamation disputes), it is necessary to take into account the following mandatory elements that must be proven in order to satisfy the requirements for refuting inaccurate information.

 1. Dissemination of information.
 The plaintiff must prove that at least one person has seen/heard the information.

-The dissemination of information is understood to mean the publication of information in the press, broadcast on radio, television, or using other means of mass media; dissemination on the Internet or using other means of telecommunications; presentation in characteristics, statements, letters addressed to other persons; communication in public speeches, on electronic networks, and in other forms to at least one person.
+The dissemination of information is defined as the publication of information in the press, broadcast on radio, television, or using other means of mass media; dissemination on the Internet or using other means of telecommunications; presentation in characteristics, statements, letters addressed to other persons; communication in public speeches, on electronic networks, and in other forms to at least one person.

 At the same time, national courts adhere to the opinion that information disseminated via the Internet is intended for an unlimited circle of persons and is therefore considered mass information.
 In other words, it has already been brought to the attention of at least one person.